SymbolicPathFinder/jpf-symbc/README.md

 ```
 </details>

-### Step 4: Run Simple Example from the command line
+### Step 4: Run Simple Example from the Command Line
 *Inside the jpf-symbc folder, run the following command:*

 ```{bash}